PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 "Johnny Hubris?" asked Boltac, "He's a guy I usedta know.
 Nevermind."

-Dimsbury clapped his hands together and lightning bolts ricocheted around the stone chamber.
+Dimsbury clapped his hands together, and lightning bolts ricocheted around the stone chamber.
 Everything human in the room hid its face against the terrible noise and rush of superheated air.
 "I command the forces of nature.
 I can harness the elemental power that turns the world.
 And I am supposed to be afraid of your sack of goodies?"

 "Only if you're not a jackass," Boltac said out of the side of his mouth.

 Dimsbury crooked his fingers into a claw.
 Boltac was ripped from the grip of the Orcs and lifted into the air.

 "Offering me a trade," Dimsbury sneered.
 "I have no need of your *trade*.
 I will take the AND.
-I will take your gold AND I will take your sack AND I will take your woman AND I will take your life.
+I will take your gold, AND I will take your sack AND I will take your woman AND I will take your life.
 Did I forget anything?"
-He waved his other hand and the wooden cover at the center of the chamber crashed into the ceiling and shattered into toothpicks.
+He waved his other hand, and the wooden cover at the center of the chamber crashed into the ceiling and shattered into toothpicks.
 Dimsbury turned and dangled Boltac over the bottomless pit.

 As Dimsbury turned, he exposed his back to Relan.
 Strictly speaking, it wasn't the most heroic of opportunities, but Relan saw it and seized it.
 His legs drove him forward.
 He could almost feel the Wizard's neck in his hands.
 He could imagine what it would feel like to bash the man's skull against the ground.
 He made it one step, two steps, three steps.
 It was going to work!
 He raised his hands, then he felt the knife slide into his belly.